KevinYameogo/DKR-notes/README.md

 - Docker is the most popular container engine

 It comes in Community Edition (CE) which is free and a paid Enterprise Edition (EE)

+# Docker Containers - From a Dockerfile to an Application

+Starting with a Dockerfile, we can build a container image that can be used to consistently run an application across different environments.

+Container Image can be used mutiple times